kwhorne/wirement-breeze/README.md

 </x-wirement-breeze::grid-section>
 ```

-4. Finally, register your new component with Breezy:
+4. Finally, register your new component with Wirement Breeze:

 ```php
 use App\Livewire\MyCustomComponent;